SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/first-post.md

-You can lear more about [Markdown](https://daringfireball.net/projects/markdown/)
+You can learn more about [Markdown](https://daringfireball.net/projects/markdown/)